techn0man1ac/ToxicCommentClassification/README.md

   - Total Parameters: 66M
   - Maximum Sequence Length: 512(in this case use 128 tokens)
   - Pre-trained Tasks: Masked Language Modeling (MLM).

+To automate the process of selecting hyperparameters, hepl us [Optuna](https://optuna.org/).

+We used to Cloud computing on [Kaggle](https://www.kaggle.com/code/techn0man1ac/toxiccommentclassificationsystem/) for are speed up model training.

 # 💻 How to install

 There are two ways to install the application on your computer: